robbiemu/llama-gguf-optimize/README.md

 It currently contains new scripts to help analyze dataset performace in i-matrix based qunatization, the notes [on_kl-divergence-optimization.md](on_kl-divergence-optimization.md) which summarize various discussions on llama.cpp regarding imatrices, as well a [Iterative Quantization and Comparison](USAGE.md) usage guide, which will eventually detail the main flows envisioned for this project and current details the primary one.
 It also contains the original notes used to help inform my search to create these datasets, and the Jupyter notebooks that were used to generate the datasets and the quantized models.
 These notes are in some cases incorrect, but will eventually be updated with later insights.
 The notebooks will be generalized into scripts to help others in the process, regardless of the datasets they are using.

+The [imatrix_dataset.py](src/imatrix_dataset.py) script provides functionalities for dataset sampling and matrix generation for specific domains in (huggingface) datasets, for example languages.
+It can be customized via plugins in the `src/imatrix_dataset` directory, enabling flexible integration with various data sources.
+This script complements the quantization process by generating importance matrices that optimize models for specific languages and contexts.

+The [quantize.py](src/quantize.py) script facilitates the quantization of Large Language Models (LLMs) using  _llama.cpp_'s quantization tools.
+It provides a streamlined way to quantize models with various options, including specifying the quantization type, output directory, and base model.
+It also allows for perplexity measurement and summarization to assess the impact of quantization on model performance.
+This script is particularly useful for researchers and developers aiming to optimize LLMs for deployment in resource-constrained environments.

 The [best_bub.py](src/best_bub.py) script is a performance optimization tool developed to fine-tune batch (`--batch`) and ubatch (`--ubatch`) parameters for logit generation processes in _llama.cpp_, such as those in _llama-perplexity_ or _llama-imatrix_.
 Using a fully Bayesian approach, this script explores runtime configurations tailored to your model’s context size and available memory resources, achieving notable time savings over default configurations (with a 33% improvement observed in the author's case). `best_bub.py` employs [Optuna](https://optuna.org)’s _TPESampler_ for intelligent sampling and incorporates Bayesian metrics and a _MedianPruner_ to refine trial evaluations based on runtime performance trends.
 This approach ensures optimal parameter selection while adapting to real-time memory constraints and model-specific behavior.

 The [kl_d_bench.py](src/kl_d_bench.py) script coordinates the generation and comparison of logits across models, running through the dataset one chunk at a time.
 By handling each chunk sequentially, it keeps storage needs low—requiring only enough space for the current and previous chunks—while ensuring consistency and smooth progress. `kl_d_bench.py` can easily pause and pick up where it left off.
 Though currently optimized for single-chunk processing, future updates could allow multi-chunk handling.